iambharatchavhan/GoBananasTask/README.md

+ # Task
+  -	A list view displaying items fetched from the API.
+  -	Basic navigation and styling using Material-UI.
+  -	A search feature to filter the displayed items.

+## Installation

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).